usaid-cs/yesterday-i-learned/random.md

 1. [Every digit of pi is equally likely (at least it is, in the first 10 million digits).](http://blogs.sas.com/content/iml/2015/03/12/digits-of-pi.html)
 1. "Pizza dates" are a possible alternative to coffee dates.
 It helps establish pizza compatibility, which is a big part of relationships.
 1. [**Breakfast is not the most important meal of the day.**](https://www.reddit.com/r/explainlikeimfive/comments/5zby7f/eli5_why_is_breakfast_the_most_important_meal_of/) Kellogg marketing invented this dangerous myth.
 Eating breakfast increases hunger throughout the day, increasing overall calorie intake, and builds up insulin resistance, leading to diabetes.
 This doesn't mean "don't eat breakfast"; it just means don't eat a big breakfast.
-1. The sound of the [Balrog in The Lord of the Rings](https://www.youtube.com/watch?v=JLclk16PtE4) (00:42) was made by [dragging a breezeblock along a wooden floor](http://www.bbc.com/future/story/20150616-the-secret-sounds-in-movies-and-tv).
+1. The sound of the [Balrog in The Lord of the Rings](https://www.youtube.com/watch?v=JLclk16PtE4) (00:42) was made by [dragging a breezeblock (something like a brick) along a wooden floor](http://www.bbc.com/future/story/20150616-the-secret-sounds-in-movies-and-tv).
 1. Running for [5000km around the block in 52 days](https://en.wikipedia.org/wiki/Self-Transcendence_3100_Mile_Race), at around 100km per day, is a sport.
 The world record is 40 days.
 1. "Cuckold" is a prostitute's husband.
 It is not a 4chan term.
 1. Olga Korbut, Olympian gymnast, invented a flip so difficult and prone to injury that she now has a [banned move](https://en.wikipedia.org/wiki/Korbut_flip) named after herself (Korbut flip).